 PLANNING A BALKANS ITINERARY…

-This post designed to help you plan an itinerary and doesn’t give advice on particular locAtions.
-However, I would recommend anyone planning a trip to the Balkans to not ‘overpack‘ your itinerary by trying to visit every country.
+This post is designed to help you plan an itinerary and doesn’t advise on particular locations.
+However, I would recommend anyone planning a trip to the Balkans not to ‘overpack‘ your itinerary by trying to visit every country.

 My own plan ended up feeling incredibly rushed, and by the time I got sick in my first week, which delayed the rest of my plans, I felt like I was on the move all the time.
-Perhaps you would concentrate each week on one country, with other countries visited en route considered more of transition days?
+Perhaps you would concentrate each week on one country, with other countries visiting more transition days en route?
 This is particularly the case when travelling by bus – you don’t want to feel like you spent half the time sitting on public transport.

 My Balkans itinerary: